cjdaly/shamp/README.md

-Devices to [play songs](https://www.sparkfun.com/products/11029), to [speak words](https://www.sparkfun.com/products/11711), to [analyze sounds](https://www.sparkfun.com/products/10306), and similar devices for other audio applications.
+Devices to [play songs](https://www.sparkfun.com/products/11029), to [speak words](https://www.sparkfun.com/products/11711), to [analyze sounds](https://www.sparkfun.com/products/10306), and [many similar devices](https://github.com/cjdaly/shamp/wiki/SimpleAudioParts) for other audio applications.

 I wanted to build a system that mixed the outputs of several of these devices.
 I looked for a simple 'Sparkfun-class' audio mixer without success.